jgkim/packer-post-processor-docker-dockerfile/README.md

 Normally, Docker images built using Packer cannot include user, environment variables and other metadata that is available in Dockerfiles.

 This plugin will automatically create a temporary Dockerfile and run `docker build` in an annonymous context.
-Most Dockerfile instructions are supported as json parameters, note that `RUN`, `ADD`, `COPY`, `ONBUILD` etc. are not supported because packer provisioners should be used for these features.
+Most Dockerfile instructions are supported as json parameters, note that `RUN`, `ADD`, `COPY`, and `ONBUILD` are not supported because packer provisioners should be used for their functionality.

 ## Usage